Frequently Asked Questions

 -

-The Army allows you to branch into the Active Duty, Reserves or National Guard and will usually provide you more options, and more places to be stationed around the country and in some cases overseas.
+The Army allows you to branch into the Active Duty, Reserves or National Guard and will usually provide you more options, and more places to be stationed around the country and, in some cases, overseas.
 With the Army scholarship, the first year is “free of charge” – meaning you can try it out, and if it is not for you, then you can decide to go another route.
-With that though, you then assume all financial responsibilities.
-There are also more specialties inside the 17 branches inside the Army.
+With that said, you then assume all financial responsibilities.
+There are also more specialties inside the 17 branches within the Army.

 -

-The balance is easy and a multitude of current Cadets are playing D-1 and D-3 sports, clubs, and intramurals.
-Look at it this way, if you can manage it in High School, then it can be managed in College because we do most of our activities that required attendance outside of the sports windows for this particular program.
-You must attend at the very least Military Science Class or Leadership Lab once a week, but attending both is preferred.
-This usually applies only during the freshman and sophomore year because by that time, you will probably have figured out time management and will be able to balance academics, ROTC, extracurriculars, and personal time.
-We are very accommodating!
+The balance is easy and many of our cadets are in D-1 through D-3 athletes, or play in club and intramural sports.
+Bottom line, if you could manage it in high school, then it can be managed in college.
+You must attend at the very least Military Science class or Leadership Lab once a week, but attending both is preferred.
+This usually applies only during the freshman and sophomore year.
+By junior year, we expect you to manage your time with academics, ROTC, extracurriculars, and personal time, especially since summer training follows junior year.
+Nonetheless, we are very accommodating!

 -

-The PMS interview can be conducted by the PMS or the ROO and on rare occasions the APMS.
+The PMS (Professor of Military Science) interview can be conducted by the PMS or the ROO (Recruiting Operations Officer) and, on rare occasions, the APMS (Assistant Professor of Military Science).
 With that said, this is not something that needs to wait until the last minute.
-Show us that you are proactive – get your application filed out get your fitness test from your local P.E. teacher at your high school and get the PMS interview scheduled out.
-If you decide to try and schedule the PMS interview the day of the deadline, it probably will not be accommodated due to others already having reached out and scheduled it.
+Show us that you are proactive – get your application filed out, get your fitness test from your P.E. teacher or coach, and get the PMS interview scheduled out.
+We will likely not be able to accommodate you if you decide to schedule the PMS interview the day of the deadline.

 -

-For freshman and sophomore students, you can bank on ~10 hours of committed ROTC time each week, and that encompasses commute time.
-Physical Training is three times a week (3 hours total), Military Science Class is 1 time a week (2 hours on Wednesday afternoon) and the Leadership Laboratory is following MS class on Wednesday afternoons (2 hours).
-Commuting from outside schools as well as the outside “homework” and meeting will also take up some time.
+For freshman and sophomore students, you can bank on ~10 hours of committed ROTC time each week, and that includes commute time.
+Physical Training (PT) is three times a week (3 hours total), Military Science Class is once a week (2 hours on Wednesday afternoon) and the Leadership Lab (LLAB) follows MS class on Wednesday evenings (2 hours).
+Commuting from satellite schools will also take up some time, and you will have some work from MS class from time to time.
 As a junior and a senior, you are looking at about ~12 hours of ROTC time per week.
-Each semester a Field Training Exercise is also required and that is a Friday – Sunday in the Fall and a Thursday thru Sunday in the spring.
-There are tons of Color Guard and volunteer opportunities spread throughout the semester that are not required but also available.
+Each semester, a three or four-day Field Training Exercise is mandatory for one weekend.
+There are also tons of Color Guard and volunteer opportunities spread throughout the semester that are not required but also available.

 -